Index of TESS FAQ items

 To increase the speed at which new knowledge is made broadly available, we also require the investigators to notify us of any working papers or publications based on the experiments.

-Starting with proposals submitted/resubmitted after July 15, 2014, TESS posts accepted proposals for fielded projects online at the same time it posts the raw data.
+Since July 2014, TESS has posted accepted proposals for fielded projects online at the same time it posts the raw data.
 That is, one year after the data are delivered to investigators.
-We do this because of the growing interest in pre-registration of studies.
+We do this partly for transparency and partly because of the growing interest in pre-registration of studies.
 While TESS studies do not contain all the elements of pre-registration, our investigators have from the beginning of TESS been articulating their hypotheses before fielding their study, and the policy change credits their doing so.

 Miscellany